Bengaluru stampede: Karnataka HC seeks sealed status report from state government

 Eleven persons were killed and more than 50 were injured on June 4 in the stampede near the Chinnaswamy Stadium, where fans had gathered to celebrate Royal Challengers Bengaluru’s victory in the Indian Premier League and welcome the team.

-On June 5, the court took suo motu cognisance of the incident and issued a notice to the Congress government in the state.
+On June 5, the court took suo motu cognisance of the incident and issued notice to the Congress government in the state.
 It also sought a status report from the Karnataka government.

 The suo motu petition and three other related pleas were heard by Acting Chief Justice V Kameshwar Rao and Justice CM Joshi on Tuesday, the Hindustan Times reported.